 The SHG members are utilizing the financial support facilitated by Foundation to diversify their livelihoods portfolio by enhancing their present livelihoods and / or by investing in newer livelihoods.

-With Foundation’s support many women are taking up micro-enterprise activities confidently and are proving themselves as efficient entrepreneurs as men.
+With Foundation’s support many women are taking up micro-enterprise activities confidently and are augmenting their families’ incomes.

 In Mangalore, GMRVF has been actively working with Self Help Groups for long.
 There are 42 SHGs active for the last several years.
 Nisha was a member of one of the SHGs.
 At that time, Nisha’s economic condition was rather precarious.
 She solicited GMRVF’s guidance for starting some new innovative microenterprise which would enhance her income.
 GMRVF put her in touch with a few entrepreneurs and possible businesses.
 She was comfortable with mushroom cultivation.
 GMRVF helped her develop a business model and conduct feasibility study.
 An SHG loaned her Rs 2000/- for starting the business.
 The technical advice from another mushroom cultivator boosted her confidence.
 Nisha invested Rs 200/- for purchasing mushroom seeds and chemicals.
 The rest of the money she invested in restructuring a room for growing mushrooms.
 Initially, she got a profit of Rs 400/- from one Kg of mushroom seed.
 Nisha perfected the technique of mushroom cultivation and started selling mushrooms in the local market.
 Noticing her success, other women wanted to join Nisha.
 Now Nisha is a confident mushroom grower and intends to expand her business.
 GMRVF is planning to help her by facilitating a loan from the Andhra Bank.